How to find a placement

 Found a placement but don't know the next steps?
 Read our confirming your placement information.

 Hear fellow students give their top tips and advice for finding a placement:

 Guidance to help you find your placement

 The types of organisation you can apply to

 Each year we source hundreds of excellent placement vacancies in companies of all different sizes and locations and promote them via InfoHub.

 Keep your options open and focus your search on finding a role that suits you.
 Ultimately, it is your responsibility to secure an appropriate placement but there is plenty of help available.

-What kinds of roles can I apply to do?
+The kinds of roles you can apply to do

 The placement should be relevant to your programme of study and enable you to meet the learning objectives of your placement module.
 Details about placement requirements are included on the programme and module databases.